 Want to try out Microsoft Office Lens?
 Tap or click here to download the app for iOS.
 Tap or click here to download the app for Android.

 Storing your digital documents

-Once you’ve scanned all of your documents, you’ll need to store the copies in a safe place.
-You can opt to use your local hard drive or a USB flash drive to store your files, or you can go with a more secure and high-tech option.
+Once you’ve scanned all your documents, you’ll need to store the copies safely.
+You can use your local hard drive or a USB flash drive to store your files, or you can use a more secure and high-tech option.

 You can back up all your documents to one account from any device.

 Ditch the measly free storage you get from Big Tech companies.
 You can trust IDrive to keep all your most important documents safe and secure.
-Tap or click here to get a year of cloud back up at 50% off — just $34.75 for your first year.
+Tap or click here for a year of cloud backup at 90% off — just $7.95 for your first year.